fiaisis/frontend/README.md

     }
 ]
 ```

-You will also want to delete the contents of SciGateway's [`res`](https://github.com/ral-facilities/scigateway/tree/develop/public/res) folder and copy over the contents from this repository's [`container`](https://github.com/fiaisis/frontend/tree/main/container) folder.
-This is mainly to overwrite [`default.json`](https://github.com/ral-facilities/scigateway/blob/develop/public/res/default.json) which deals with information within wep applications footer and help page.

 ### Specifying environment variables

-For local development it is recommended you adjust the URLs for the `REST_API` and `DATA_VIEWER` in [`.env`](https://github.com/fiaisis/frontend/blob/main/.env) to point to the staging `API` and `data viewer`.

-## Available scripts

-In the project directory, you can run:
+Unless you have a working API and data viewer set-up locally you will want the frontend to point to the ones in staging which require your machine to be on the company VPN.
+The URLs for the `REST_API` and `DATA_VIEWER` are found in [`.env`](https://github.com/fiaisis/frontend/blob/main/.env).

+## Running the frontend for the first time

+Assuming all the previous steps have been completed, you can now run the frontend.

 ### `yarn install`

 Installs the necessary dependencies for the project.
-You will need to run this command before running the project for the first time or after adding new dependencies to the project.
+You will also need to run this after adding new dependencies or switching to branches with a modified [`package.json`](https://github.com/fiaisis/frontend/blob/main/package.json) file.

-### `yarn start`

-Runs the app in the development mode.
-Open [http://localhost:3000/fia](http://localhost:3000/fia) to view it in the browser.

-The page will reload if you make edits.
-You will also see any lint errors in the console.

 ### `yarn build`

 Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.
 The build is minified and the filenames include the hashes.
+You will need to build every time you make changes you want to test.

+### `yarn start`

-You can then open a terminal in SciGateway and have it act as a parent application for running the frontend.
-Assuming the relevant files have been set-up correctly you only need to do `yarn start` and the FIA frontend will be running on [http://localhost:3000/fia](http://localhost:3000/fia).
+You can now open a terminal in SciGateway and have it act as a parent application for running the frontend.
+You only need to run `yarn start` and the FIA frontend will be running on [http://localhost:3000/fia](http://localhost:3000/fia).

+## Container files

+Certain features of the frontend such as the help page are handled by files in SciGateway which are overwritten during production to display the correct information to users.
+Files for this purpose are stored in the [`container`](https://github.com/fiaisis/frontend/tree/main/container) folder.
+Any changes made locally to this folder won't be visible when running the web application -- so if you want to test changes you you will need to run a [Docker](https://www.docker.com/) container by building [`frontend.dockerfile`](https://github.com/fiaisis/frontend/blob/main/container/scigateway.dockerfile) and [`scigateway.dockerfile`](https://github.com/fiaisis/frontend/blob/main/container/scigateway.dockerfile) then viewing the changes in a browser.

+## Additional scripts

+Here are a few other scripts to be aware of:

 ### `yarn eject`